 Proving negligence involves establishing four separate elements:

-• Duty: The defendant (person being sued) owed the plaintiff (the person damaged) a duty of care.
+- Duty: The defendant (person being sued) owed the plaintiff (the injured person) a duty of care.
 This means that the defendant had a legal obligation to act in such a way that would keep the plaintiff reasonably safe.

-• Breach: The defendant did not satisfy the duty of care that was owed to the plaintiff.
-Their actions (or inaction) were insufficient to keep the defendant safe.
+- Breach: The defendant did not satisfy their duty of care.
+Their actions (or inaction) were insufficient to keep the plaintiff safe.

-• Causation: The defendant’s conduct is the direct and proximate cause of harm to the plaintiff.
-This is:
+- Causation: The defendant’s conduct was the direct and proximate cause of harm to the plaintiff.

-• Damages: the defendant’s conduct must have caused the plaintiff some type of injury or damage.
-This could be physical (e.g., broken bones, brain injury, whiplash), psychological (e.g., PTSD, anxiety), or economic (e.g., repairing a damaged vehicle, medical bills).
+- Damages: the defendant’s conduct must have caused the plaintiff some type of injury or damage.
+This could be physical (e.g., broken bones, brain injury, or whiplash), psychological (e.g., PTSD or anxiety), or economic (e.g., repairing a damaged vehicle or medical bills).

 Your case is too important to seek out just any attorney.
 You want to work with a lawyer who really understands what you’re up against and knows how the system works.
-That comes from having represented cases like yours and knowing how to handle them.
+That comes from having represented clients in complex cases and knowing how to handle them.

 How Does Comparative Negligence Work in Florida?